With additional automation and tools brought by the DevOps movement, IT organizations can take the collaborative,...

 If it takes a year to roll out and test a new application, service or IT tool set, that might seem like too long in the DevOps fail-fast world -- but the worst thing you can do is roll something out, start using it and then realize you have to change it, Gribben said.
 "More change is not self-evident as a good thing," Saxton agreed, whether the Agile evangelist in your organization says so or not.

-IT shops must avoid short-term benefit that comes with long-term operational and support cost, Spafford instructed in his Summit talk.
+IT shops that embrace DevOps must avoid short-term benefit that comes with long-term operational and support cost, Spafford instructed in his Summit talk.
 That's where skipping the initial vision and alignment questions comes back to bite them.

 Meredith Courtemanche is a senior site editor in TechTarget's Data Center and Virtualization group, with sites including SearchITOperations, SearchWindowsServer and SearchExchange.
 Find her work @DataCenterTT or email her at firstname.lastname@example.org.